Argent77/A7-add_kit_ex/a7-add_kit_ex/readme-add_kit_ex.txt

 ~~~~~~~~

 This is an action function for WeiDU.
 It aims at unifying WeiDU's built-in functions ADD_KIT and COPY_KIT as well as
-the complementary function fl#add_kit_ee which handled the EE-specific aspects.
+the complementary functions fl#add_kit_ee, which handles the EE-specific aspects, and qd_multiclass, which handles true
+multiclass kits.

 Description